tammet/gkc/README.md

 * 50: show details or rule selection and application
 * 60: show contents of main internal datastructures

+Use the  `-parallel 0` parameter on UNIXes for the print level 20 and above: otherwise the printouts from several parallel process will be mixed up.

 The parameter `-derived` shows all the derived clauses: use it along the `-parallel 0` parameter and preferably indicating a single run in the strategy file.

 The `-convert` and `-clausify` parameters make gkc to not prove the input, but convert it to a format indicated by the `-tptp` or `-json` key, if present.
 The  `-clausify` parameter performs clausification, while `-convert` does not.

 The *N* in `-mbsize N` can be safely decreased for all but very large problems: `-mbsize 1000` is a safe bet.